The select menu is an easy way to interact with items you have dragged into the analysis area. You choose what things

 Guardrails reduce the chance of people looking at data that might not be relevant to their decision-making needs.
 They ensure that everyone is basing decisions or generating insights from the most relevant information.

 Guardrails limit the selection for a shared, saved analysis.
 This allows creators and explorers to save default and preferred settings to a saved analysis so that a viewer audience has a targeted and optimal interaction experience.
 Guardrails are particularly useful to those creating reporting deliveries, so that selection options are limited to those applicable or essential to their audience.

 You can place items into the across (columns), down (rows), or filter combinations when exploring data.
 This feature tracks these combinations that you have created so that when the Save View Icon + is clicked to save your analysis, it will adhere to the combinations that you have created.
 Items that are in use for the across or down will now be an available option as a filter for any saved stories or dashboards.

 You can decide which selection interactions will be available to your audience through settings in the select menu.

 Once clicked it will display all of the selected items that will be available in the delivered view.
 You then can adjust the usage options for that item to be a combination of across, down, and filter.
-Ther is also the option to edit the Total label.
+There is also the option to edit the Total label.